 In Key Stage 5

 Careers and Higher Education guidance is an integral part of the PSHE programme.
-The Head of Year 12 and the Head of Year 13 work with the Head of Careers, Sixth Form tutors, external providers and the PTA to ensure that students receive a coherent programme of careers guidance and access to information on further and higher education.
+The Head of Year 12 and the Head of Year 13 work with the Careers Lead, Sixth Form tutors, external providers and the PTA to ensure that students receive a coherent programme of careers guidance and access to information on further and higher education.
 Sixth Formers are introduced to the choices in Higher Education and to the UCAS system early in Year 12 and throughout the course of the year.